schitresh/system-design/design_patterns/2_structural/1_adapter.md

 ## Adapter
+- Also known as Wrapper
 - Allows objects with incompatible interfaces to collaborate

 ## Problem
 - Let's say we're creating a stock market monitoring app
-- It downloads the stock data from multple sources in XML format and displays charts & diagrams for the user
+  - It downloads the stock data from multple sources in XML format
+  - And displays charts & diagrams for the user
 - Later, we decide to improve the app by integrating a third party analytics library
-- But this library works with data only in JSON format
+  - But this library only works with data in JSON format

 ## Solution
-- Create an adapter that converts the interface of the objects so that another objects can understand
+- Create an adapter that converts the interface of one object so that
+  - Another object can understand it
-- Adapter wraps these objects to hide the complexity of conversion
+- An adapter wraps one of the objects to hide the complexity of conversion
+  - The wrapped object isn’t even aware of the adapter
+- Adapters can also help objects with different interfaces collaborate
+  - In addition to converting data into various formats
+  - It gets an interface compatible with one of the existing objects
+  - Using this interface, the existing object safely calls the adapter’s methods
+  - Upon receiving a call, the adapter passes the request to the second object
+    - But in a format and order that the second object expects
-- Sometimes it's even possible to create a two way adapter that can convert the calls in both directions
+- Sometimes it’s even possible to create a two-way adapter
+  - That can convert the calls in both directions
+- For the stock market app, we can create XML-to-JSON adapters
+  - For every class of the analytics library that the code works with directly
+  - The code will communicate with the library only via these adapters

 ## Example
 ```rb